 According to the AHRP, where I am a member of the Board of Directors:

 “The World Health Organization provides public health recommendations about the use of pharmacologic drugs and vaccines and provides guidelines and assistance in public health emergencies.
-When it was founded in 1948, the WHO relied on funding from its member states; their contributions were assessed based on their national income and population.
-The funds were not earmarked for any particular policy.
+Founded in 1948, the WHO relied on funding from its member states.
+Their contributions were assessed based on their national income and population.
+The funds weren’t earmarked for any particular policy.
 In those days, the WHO was an independent organization.
 But over time, the WHO leadership traded its independence and with it, its integrity, for big money.”

 The influence of the Gates Foundation